 Residents are encouraged to consult with their program directors, mentors and osteopathic specialty colleges regarding which fellowship programs may be most receptive to their applications.

 Update on the Match

-The AOA Match is occurring in 2016 and the foreseeable future.
+The AOA Match took place in 2016 and will continue in the foreseeable future.
 It will cease when all AOA-accredited training programs become ACGME-accredited, presumably on or before June 30, 2020.
 Until that time, the AOA Match will continue to match DO graduates into AOA-accredited programs.

 Once all programs are considered ACGME-accredited after the transition is complete, it is likely there ultimately will be one Match.

 Throughout the transition, COMLEX-USA will continue to be the valid examination for DO competency assessment for licensure.
 It is also required by COCA accreditation standards as a requirement for graduation from all colleges of osteopathic medicine.
 Thus, osteopathic medical students will continue to be required to pass the COMLEX-USA examination (Levels 1 and 2) in order to graduate from an osteopathic medical school.

 While COMLEX is first and foremost a licensure examination, residency program directors also use it to assess applicants to their programs.
 The AOA, AACOM, and the NBOME are increasing efforts to help ACGME residency program directors understand and interpret COMLEX-USA scores.